xrdocs/application-hosting/_tutorials/2016-06-06-xr-toolbox-bring-your-own-container-app.md

-The configuration we wish to apply to XR is pretty simple.
+The configuration we wish to apply to XR on boot is pretty simple.
 You can find it in the `lxc-app-topo-bootstrap/configs` directory.
 We want to configure the XR interface: `GigabitEthernet0/0/0/0`s with the ip-address: `11.1.1.10`